 It’s known that tampons can sometimes feel uncomfortable.
 But also panty liners and menstrual pads can cause complaints.
 Painful panty liners and sanitary pads?
 Why does this happen?
 And how to solve it?

 You’re suffering from chafing and/or pad rash

 Even the softest sanitary pads can start to irritate.
 For example because you don’t change them often enough.
 Because you wear clothes that aren’t breathable and/or too tight, which cause a warm and moist environment down there.
-Or because you intensively practise spinning, mountain biking or horse riding.
+Or because you intensively practise spinning, mountain biking or horse back riding.